Community Learning Grants

 Organizations and communities across Washington are doing powerful work to improve health equity: from community organizing and leadership development, to cultural work to heal from trauma of racism and colonialism, to public education and policy advocacy.
 Group Health Foundation is eager to support this work.
-See announcement of our 2019 Community Learning Grants.
+See the organizations who received Community Learning Grants in 2019 and 2020.

 We have a broad and inclusive definition of health, and we support organizations that are addressing social determinants of health, pursuing community-defined priorities, and working toward a more just and healthy civic life.
 Community Learning Grants prioritize:

 - Organizations and fiscally-sponsored projects that may be smaller or newer, and that have had less access to philanthropy and major donors.